 During the public comment period on the adoption of the 2020 NEC as the Minnesota Electrical Code (Building Code Chapter 1315), Housing First Minnesota expressed concerns with the adoption of the code without amendment.
 More than two dozen Housing First Minnesota members also contacted the Board, requesting a public hearing.

-building codes adopted in Minnesota, the Board of Electricity has never adopted
+Unlike other model building codes adopted in Minnesota, the Board of Electricity has never adopted any Minnesota-specific amendments.

 Housing First Minnesota voiced concerns with new provisions in the 2020 NEC and existing provisions, including the nuisance tripping in arc fault interrupters during this comment period.